Police chief fires officer, releases video of shooting death

 Police also released video that seemed to show Johnson taking two pair of sunglasses from a Nordstrom department store, and setting off alarms as he left the store.
 Security at the department store alerted the officers, who were assigned to patrol the mall.

-Police showed the video to Johnson’s family on Wednesday, a day ahead of it public release.
+Johnson’s family was shown the video on Wednesday, a day ahead of it public release.
 After viewing it, family attorney Carl Crews called Johnson’s death “an execution by a Fairfax County police officer.”

+“The administrative separation of the officer by Chief Davis corroborates what I saw in footage which was several violations of police procedures.
+However, Justice for Timothy continues (because) no one has been charged with his murder,” he said.

-Johnson’s mother, Melissa Johnson, said Davis “painted a negative half-truth about our son” when he described Johnson immediately after the shooting as someone with a “significant violent criminal history.”
+Johnson’s mother, Melissa Johnson, on Wednesday said Davis “painted a negative half-truth about our son” when he described Johnson immediately after the shooting as someone with a “significant violent criminal history.”

 Johnson had no criminal record in Fairfax County, court records show.
 He did have assault and gun convictions against him in Maryland and the District of Columbia.